dacmail/viviendu/wp-content/plugins/media-file-renamer/readme.txt

 Please have a look at the [tutorial](https://meowapps.com/media-file-renamer-tutorial/).

 === COMPATIBILITY ===
-It works with a lot of features of WordPress and other plugins, such as Retina files, WebP, rescaled image (since WP 5.3), PDF Thumbnails, UTF8 files, optimized images, various encodings, etc. There are too many handled and specific cases to be listed here, but we are doing our best to keep up with everything :)
+It works with a lot of features of WordPress and other plugins, such as Retina files, WebP, rescaled image (since WP 5.3), PDF Thumbnails, UTF8 files, optimized images, various encodings, etc. There are too many handled and specific cases to be listed here, but we are doing our best to keep up with everything :) There are a few pagebuilders which encrypt the data they use, and therefore, the references to some renamed images might be lost: Avia Layout Builder, for example.

 === PRO VERSION ===
 More features are added in the [Pro Version](https://meowapps.com/plugin/media-file-renamer/), such as: